Perry Bräutigam

-Perry Bräutigam (born 28 March 1963) is a German Association football coach and a former player who works as goalkeeper coach for RB Leipzig.
+Perry Bräutigam (born 28 March 1963) is a German footballer and coach who worked as coach for RB Leipzig.

 Playing career

-Bräutigam was born in Altenburg.
+Bräutigam was born on 28 March 1963, in Altenburg.
 A goalkeeper, he played over 450 matches at the first and second level of the East and unified German football pyramid.
 He also won three caps for the East Germany national team.